Press Room

 Can’t find something?

-According to the October 2024 survey of Századvég Konjunktúrakutató, household economic sentiment weakened by 1.8 index points, while business economic expectations improved by 0.7 index points from the previous month.
-Thus, the household index, measured on a scale of -100 to +100, dropped to -18.6, while the business index strengthened to -15.4.
-In the October survey, the most positive change in household sentiment was regarding the future of the Hungarian economy, while businesses showed a positive shift in their assessment of product price changes over the past year.
+According to the April 2025 survey of Századvég Konjunktúrakutató, household economic expectations fell by 1.5 index points, while businesses’ economic sentiment deteriorated by 2.1 index points from the previous month.
+Thus, the household index, measured on a scale of -100 to +100, weakened to -17.6, while the business index to -17.9.
+In the April survey, the biggest positive change was in plans for major expenditures among households, while for companies it was profitability, reflecting the larger changes in product prices over the past year.

-According to the September 2024 survey of Századvég Konjunktúrakutató, household economic sentiment improved by 1.5 index points, while business economic expectations fell by 0.5 index points from the previous month.
-Thus, the household index, measured on a scale of -100 to +100, strengthened to -16.9, while the business index weakened to -16.1.
-In the September survey, the most positive change in household sentiment was regarding larger purchases in the next year.
-From August to September, the biggest change for business is that they expect their export activities to increase in volume in the future.
+According to the March 2025 survey of Századvég Konjunktúrakutató, households’ economic expectations improved by 1.4 index points, while business economic sentiment deteriorated by 3.0 index points from the previous month.
+Thus, the household index, measured on a scale of -100 to +100, strengthened to -16.1, while the business index weakened to -15.8.
+In the March survey, the most positive change in household and business sentiment was seen regarding the exchange rate of the forint.

-According to the June 2024 survey of Századvég Konjunktúrakutató, household economic sentiment improved significantly, by 2.7 index points, while business economic expectations improved by 1.2 index points from the previous month.
-Thus, the household index, measured on a scale of -100 to +100, strengthened to -11.9, while the business index strengthened to -12.4.
-In the June survey, households were particularly positive about the economic outlook for the country over the next year.
-As regards businesses, the biggest positive change from May to June was in their profit outlook for the next year.
+According to the January 2025 survey of Századvég Konjunktúrakutató, household economic sentiment remained broadly stagnant (decreasing by 0.1 index point), and business economic expectations improved significantly, by 2.3 index points, from the previous month.
+Thus, the household index, measured on a scale of -100 to +100, weakened to -16.1, while the business index strengthened to -12.9.
+In the January survey, the most positive change in household sentiment is most evident in the future planning of major expenditure.
+Businesses’ largest change was a marked improvement in their industry outlook.

 Add Your Heading Text Here